-When the software is exited and settings are saved, the background file remains loaded.
-Upon restarting TracQ Basic, background subtraction is toggled off.
+Upon exiting the software, settings are saved and the background file remains loaded.
+When restarting TracQ Basic, background subtraction is toggled off.
 To continue using the loaded background scan, toggle on the background subtraction.

 When the background subtraction file is no longer valid, it should be cleared.
-Reasons for invalidation include changes to the application setup (i.e. different monochromator slit widths) or changes in the background environment, such as switching on additional room lights.
-If it is desired to continue using background subtraction after conditions have changed, the background scan should be re-taken and the new background scan data loaded into TracQ Basic.
+Reasons for invalidation include changes to the application setup, i.e., different monochromator slit widths, or changes in the background environment, such as switching on additional room lights.
+If it is desired to continue using background subtraction after conditions have changed, the background scan should be taken over, and a new background scan data loaded into TracQ Basic.

-Figure 58: Background Subtraction Menu Choices
+Figure 58: Background Subtraction Menu Choices.

-Figure 59: Background Subtraction Enabled
+Figure 59: Background Subtraction Enabled.